 - 20” x 30” = 3:2

-What is the Best Aspect Ratio for Instagram in 2019?
+What is the Best Aspect Ratio for Instagram?

 Social media platforms change their specifications all the time, but Instagram has stayed fairly true to its original 1:1 medium format aspect ratio.
 As of recent, Instagram now has an expandable option (seen by two arrows at the corner of your image when in the uploading screen).

 When viewing Instagram profiles, the aspect ratio of all images is 1:1.

 When entering an expandable mode for horizontal images, Instagram recommends posting photos using an aspect ratio of 1.91:1.
 However, there is enough wiggle room in expandable mode to have an aspect ratio of up to 16:9.

 With vertical images, there is no wiggle room and the aspect ratio is 4:5, another otherwise will be cropped.

 What is the Best Aspect Ratio for Facebook?